WebDS: An End-to-End Benchmark for Web-based Data Science: Experimental Setup

 \subsection{Models}

 We benchmarked nine state-of-the-art (SOTA) web agents to evaluate performance on our newly proposed benchmark.

-To ensure consistency with prior work, we first evaluated the general-purpose GPT-4o and GPT-4o-mini agents using accessibility trees as observations, following the exact implementation described in \textit{WebArena}~\cite{webarena}.
-Using the same observation space and implementation pipeline, we additionally benchmarked Claude Sonnet-3.5, Claude Haiku-3.5, and Qwen2.5-72B-Instruct.
+To ensure consistency with prior work, we first evaluated the general-purpose GPT-4o and GPT-4o-mini agents using accessibility trees as observations, following the exact implementation described in \textit{WebArena}~\citep{webarena}.
+Using the same observation space and implementation pipeline, we additionally benchmarked Claude Sonnet-3.5, Claude Haiku-3.5, Qwen2.5-72B-Instruct, Claude Sonnet-4.5, GPT-5.1.
 To explore multimodal capabilities, we modified the observation space to incorporate full-page screenshots and evaluated Qwen2.5-VL-72B-Instruct under this setting.

-We also included AgentOccam, the most performant fully open-source agent on \textit{WebArena}, benchmarking it under the official configuration used for WebArena without altering its implementation.
-Finally, we evaluated \cite{browser_use2024}, the current SOTA agent on \textit{WebVoyager} via both Qwen2.5-VL-72B-Instruct and GPT-4o.
-In particular, we used the default configuration of Browser Use \cite{browser_use2024}, the SOTA model on Web Voyager, with minimal adaptations to the observation and action space to better accommodate the structure of our landing pages and to improve handling of CSV files and file downloads (as to not flood the LLM context window).
+We also included AgentOccam, the SOTA\footnote{as of 5/15/2025} open-source agent on \textit{WebArena}, benchmarking it under the official configuration used for WebArena without altering its implementation.
+Finally, we evaluated BrowserUse \citep{browser_use2024}, the SOTA\footnotemark[\value{footnote}] agent on \textit{WebVoyager} via both Qwen2.5-VL-72B-Instruct and GPT-4o.
+We made minimal adaptations to the observation and action space to better accommodate the structure of our landing pages and to improve handling of CSV files and file downloads.